Friedy630/Matrix_Games/Presentation.md

 ### Problems

 1. testing the remote controls was not possible on jupyter
-    - had to create our own emulator using pygame2.
+    - we had to create our own emulator using pygame2.
 2. making an intuitive user interface with a 16x16 resolution
-    - difficulty slider uses colors to idicate the difficulty
+    - the difficulty slider uses colors to idicate the difficulty
     - using brightness changes to set a focus
-    - not using words, it is too big (initially the word _"speed"_ was displayed)
+    - no words, they would be too big (initially the word _"speed"_ was displayed)
 3. git merges
     - using git is not as intuitive as we thought
     - we had some progress lost along the way due to bad merges